Maria Hueber

-Maria Hueber (22 May 165331 July 1705) was a Catholic nun, a pioneer in educating girls in Tyrol and foundress of the Congregation of Tertiary Sisters of Saint Francis in Brixen (Bressanone in Italian).
+Maria Hueber (22 May 1653 – 31 July 1705) was a Tyrolean religious sister, a pioneer in educating girls in and foundress of a congregation of the Third Order of Saint Francis in Brixen.

-Hueber founded her congregation in 1701 under the Third Order of Saint Francis.

 Early life

 Hueber was born to the Brixen tower watchman, Nikolaus Hueber, and his wife Anna Tapp in 1653.
 Nikolaus died when she was three months old, leaving Anna to bring three children up through her work as a seamstress and by caring for the sick.
 Anna taught Maria reading, arithmetic, and sewing.

 Hueber worked in several residences in Brixen from childhood to supplement her mother's income.
 She moved to Bolzano, Innsbruck, and then Salzburg in the 1670s, to work in several residences of lay and clergy alike, before her mother's ill health forced her to return home.
 In the course of her service, she struck acquaintances with many of the religious people she worked for, particularly with the Order of the Servants of Mary in Innsbruck.
 She corresponded often with several of them.